Update: With 2017 in full swing we're getting ever closer to the launch of the OnePlus 4, and we've refreshed this guide with all the latest details.

 The Dash Charge tech OnePlus has employed in the 3 is impressive, and we fully expect to see it return in the OnePlus 4.
 It could be even faster too, as sister company Oppo unveiled an even speedier charging tech at MWC 2016.

-TechRadar's take: We doubt the battery will get any smaller than 3000mAh and there's a good chance it will get larger, as battery life was one of the biggest issues with the OnePlus 3.
+TechRadar's take: We doubt the battery will get much smaller than 3400mAh and there's a good chance it will get larger.

 OnePlus 4 OS and power